wilderness survival skills (2 Days)

 - Day Pack

 - Food - MRE / dehydrated food packs / bars are good choices for your dinner and second day lunch meals...bring a packed lunch for the first day.
+We provide coffee, breakfast, and drinking water

-- Any other survival/camping items you desire
+- Any other survival/camping gear you desire